sallada1/cse15l-lab-reports/lab-report-1-week-2.md

 ![RemoteConnection](RemoteConnection.png)

 ## Trying Some Commands
-In this task,I ran different commands such as ls,ls <directory>,pwd,cp and ls -lat.
+In this task,I ran different commands such as ls,ls directory,pwd,cp and ls -lat.
 In the image below ls and ls -lat was used.The 'ls' command lists all the files in the current directory.The ls -lat gives a more detailed account of the files in different directories including those who have access,source,and the time it has been modified.
 ![Images](abc.png)
-ls <directory> prints the contents in that directory.The "pwd" prints the working directory and "cp" copies the information in the files to the server(in this case,the ieng6 computer)
+ls directory prints the contents in that directory.The "pwd" prints the working directory and "cp" copies the information in the files to the server(in this case,the ieng6 computer)
 ![Images](def.png)
 ![Images](ghi.png)